dmidlo/histdata.com-tools/docs/temporal-orchestration-performance.md

 - Keep the production batch default at `64` work items per child workflow.
 - Keep the production fan-out default at `4` parallel child workflows.

-The sidecar has fixed orchestration overhead, so repository-only and single-item jobs include startup and workflow bookkeeping costs.
+The runtime has fixed orchestration overhead, so repository-only and single-item jobs include startup and workflow bookkeeping costs.
 That tradeoff is acceptable for the Temporal migration because the live path proves bounded workflow history, real activity handoff, artifact references instead of